-Therefore, Shareholders are requested to consider and if thought fit, to pass the following resolution as an Ordinary Resolution:-
+To consider, and if thought fit, to pass, the following resolution as an ORDINARY RESOLUTION:

-"RESOLVED THAT pursuant to provisions of Section 152 and other applicable provisions of the Companies Act, 2013, the approval of the Shareholders of the Company, be and is hereby accorded for the re-appointment of Mr. Rakesh Dogra (DIN: 07334098) as a "Director", to the extent that he shall be liable to retire by rotation."
+"RESOLVED THAT pursuant to the provisions of Section 152 and other applicable provisions of the Companies Act, 2013, of Mr. Arijit Mukherjee, Non-Executive Director (DIN: 07334111), who retires by rotation and being eligible, offers himself for re-appointment, be and is hereby re-appointed as a "Non-Executive Director" of the Company."

-By the Order of Board of Directors of Behram Chemicals Private Limited
+By Order of the Board of Directors For Behram Chemicals Private Limited

-Ashok V. Hiremath Director
+Sd/-Ashok V. Hiremath Director (DIN: 00349345)

-(DIN: 00349345)